thanhlt-1007/kotlin_head_first/CHAPTER_03.md

 ## 2. A high-level design of the game

+Before we start writing the code for the game, we need to draw up a plan of how it will work.

+First, we need to figure out the general flow of the game.
+Here's the basic idea:

+1. You start the game.
+The application randomly choose one the options: Rock, Paper or Scissirs.

+2. The application asks for your choice.
+You type your choice in IDE's output window.

+3. The application validates your choice.
+If you haven't chosen a valid option, it goes back to step 2, and ask you for another choice.
+The game does this repeatedlly until you enter a valid options.

+4. The game displays the result.
+It tells you what choices you and the application have made, and whether you've won, lost, and the result is a draw.

+Now that we have a clearer idea of how the application will work, let's look at how we'll code it.

 ## 3. Here's what we're going to do

 ### a.
 Get started: create the project